 I love design and sometimes for a second, I miss being immersed in a large project with a talented group of people and a team of Engineers and Contractors….I will always be a Designer.
 I maintain my professional credentials with NCIDQ and CCIDC.
-I am an active member of IIDA.
+I was an active member of IIDA from 2001-2018.
 I earned my LEED 2.0 Accreditation in 2004.
-I truly enjoy the challenges of design, the continuous learning, and changes that occur in the design profession and the ability to share and mentor a new generation of designers.
-I am now fully dedicated to my role as educator and welcome the opportunity to consult on future projects.
+I truly enjoy the challenges of design, continuous learning, and changes that occur in the design profession and the ability to share and mentor a new generation of designers.
+I am now fully dedicated to my role as an educator and welcome the opportunity to consult on future projects.

 My life changed completely in 2004-05 when I earned my MA in Educational Technology from Pepperdine University.
-The exposure to this program and the people that I am still connected with created an impact so strong and a bond that only others that have experienced the same program can understand.
+The exposure to this program and the people that I am still connected with, created an impact so strong and a bond that only others that have experienced the same program can understand.
 My philosophy as an educator has also changed dramatically as a result of the program.
-It validated my project based learning approach, gave me an understanding of various social learning theories and introduced me to Action Research.
+It validated my project-based learning approach, gave me an understanding of various social learning theories, and introduced me to Action Research.
 I consider myself a life-long learner.
-I believe that learning is social and learners construct their own knowledge with guidance, resources and their peers.
-I am a not a traditional lecturer.
+I believe that learning is social and learners construct their own knowledge with guidance, resources, and their peers.
+I am not a traditional lecturer.
 I share my experiences and expertise while encouraging students to discover their passion.
 My most positive exchanges with students have been mutual.
 I learn from them as they learn from me.

 For many years, the professional ‘me’ was at odds with the crafty creative side of me.
 I’m over it.
 I am truly all of these things wrapped or warped together.
 I began making jewelry as a creative outlet and fell in love with it.
-I love crafting, sewing, painting, making messes and having fun doing it with friends and my daughter.
-Sometimes it’s art and most of the time its crafts…
+I love crafting, sewing, painting, making messes, and having fun doing it with friends and my daughter.
+I love creating!

 Food (& Coffee!)Lover.